Wetaskiwin and District Heritage Museum: Christian Heritage

 The Christian Heritage exhibit contains information regarding 28 churches from the Wetaskiwin district, and displays artefacts from many different congregations.

 History of Healing

 A hundred years of history about the local hospitals and the healthcare professionals who served the community.

 Early businesses

 Wetaskiwin's earliest businesses include French's Jewellery, the local branches of seven different banks, the Driard Hotel and Barbershop, the Drug Store, a General Store, the City Meat Market, and local dairies.

 Century Home

 This turn-of-the-century town house features a circa 1910 living room, kitchen, master bedroom and child's room.

 Immigrant stories

 Immigration has had an enormous effect on Canada, and the Heritage Museum features exhibits devoted to the Swedish and Chinese immigrants who helped build the City of Wetaskiwin.
-"The Hutterites: A United People" also contains information about how these unchanging people face a changing world, allowing visitors to learn about the Hutterite history, religion, attire, beliefs, customs, and local presence.

 War Years Remembered

-Learn about Wetaskiwin's military history, and the local men and women who enlisted.
-This exhibit honours the courageous citizens who served on the home front and overseas.
+This exhibit honours the citizens who served on the home front and overseas.
 A war brides exhibit is also featured.

-Resources and accessibility

-Resource Library: The Museum's non-lending Resource Library, located on the main floor, is available for public use.
-Please ask a staff member if you would like access to the library.

-Wheelchair Accessibility: Visitors disembark at the main entrance.
-The Heritage Museum has no barriers to entering the building from Main Street.
-Once inside, an elevator bypasses the stairways to the basement and second floor.
-A wheelchair accessible washroom is also available on the main floor.
-Strollers and baby carriages are allowed in most galleries.